 Guides through decision to use over-the-counter diet aids for weight loss.
 Explains lack of evidence that diet aids work.
 Lists the risks and side effects.
 Includes information about Alli.
 Includes an interactive tool to help you make your decision.

 Discusses how to encourage yourself with accurate, rational thoughts so that you can raise your odds of staying at a healthy weight.
 Covers how it can also help you handle stress better.
 Provides steps to practice.
 Includes keeping a thought diary.

 There is a strong association between being overweight and the risk for coronary artery disease (CAD).
 Being overweight increases your chances of having risk factors for CAD.
 These include high blood pressure, diabetes, and high cholesterol.
 Losing...

 Learn how your thoughts can contribute to weight gain.

+When are weight-loss medicines prescribed?
 Losing weight can be hard work.
 Maybe you are wondering if taking medicines could help make it easier for you.
 Prescription weight-loss medicines may help some people who haven't been able to lose weight with diet and exercise.
-But they don't help...
+But they don't help everyone.
+Doctors only...